Scarba

 Scarba (Sgarba) is an island, in Argyll and Bute, Scotland, just north of the much larger island of Jura.
 The island has not been permanently inhabited since the 1960s.

 Until his death in 2013 it was owned by Richard Hill, 7th Baron Sandys; its owner now is Shane Cadzow who farms Luing cattle on the nearby island of Luing and grazes some of the cattle on Scarba.
-Kilmory Lodge is used seasonally as a shooting lodge, the island having a flourishing herd of red deer.
+Kilmory Lodge is available for rental as holiday accommodation, and is used seasonally as a shooting lodge, the island having a flourishing herd of red deer.

 The island's name is from the Norse and may mean "sharp, stony, hilly terrain" or "cormorant island".

 Description

 Scarba is not served by any public ferries, but access from Craobh Haven or Crinan Harbour is possible by arrangement with local boatmen.
 The rough summit ridge can be accessed from the harbour at the north end, from where a vehicle track leads up past Kilmory Lodge to a height of about 200 metres.
 After that, there are no paths or well defined routes, and the terrain becomes rough and boggy.
 The island rises steeply to a peak (Cruach Scarba) of 449 m.
 A cylindrical triangulation point marks the highest of several summits, which are surrounded by several small lochs.